 Upgrades often require a few changes to the configuration files, so upgrading a production site may cause some downtime on your search pages.

-When actively developing a website, we recommend that you upgrade to each new monthly release of Coveo for Sitecore.
+When actively developing a website, we recommend that you upgrade to each new release of Coveo for Sitecore.
 Then, once you go live, we recommend that you upgrade only once or twice a year to make sure that you take advantage of the latest enhancements and bug fixes.
 While you might not want to upgrade a site that’s running smoothly and without issues, these recommendations are based on the fact that upgrades become more complex as your current release becomes older.

 If you encounter a problem or a bug that needs to be fixed, see the release notes to find out if the issue has already been fixed.
 If so, you need to upgrade to the associated release.
 If not, check Coveo Connect (Collaborate tab) to find an appropriate solution.
 Alternatively, you can report the problem to our support team.
-Issues fixed in the product are usually available in the next monthly release, or in hotfixes for critical ones.
+Issues fixed in the product are usually available in the next release, or in hotfixes for critical ones.